 Utopia Instead of Phobia

-The reason this issue is so important is because Paul characterizes a healthy, vibrant church (or individual Christian) as one that is lovingly, boldly, unconditionally, unhesitatingly absorbed with Jesus and going further with him as a way of life.
+The reason this issue is so important is that Paul characterizes a healthy, vibrant church (or individual Christian) as one that is lovingly, boldly, unconditionally, unhesitatingly absorbed with Jesus and going further with him as a way of life.
 It’s portrayed like this in Ephesians 4:

 . . . in the unity of the common faith and common knowledge of the Son of God, we arrive at real maturity—that measure of development which is meant by the “fullness of Christ” . . . we are meant to hold firmly to the truth in love, and to grow up in every way into Christ, the head.
 For it is from the head that the whole body, as a harmonious structure knit together by the joints with which it is provided, grows by the proper functioning of individual parts to its full maturity in love (PHILLIPS).